microsoft/SynapseML/docs/vw.md

 ### Limitations of VowpalWabbit on Spark

--  **Linux only** The native binaries included with the published jar are built for Linux only (Ubuntu 18.04).
+-  **Linux and CentOS only** The native binaries included with the published jar are built Linux and CentOS only.
     We're working on creating a more portable version by statically linking Boost and lib C++.
 -  **Limited Parsing** Features implemented in the native VW parser (e.g. ngrams, skips, ...) are not yet implemented in VowpalWabbitFeaturizer.